 President and Chief Executive Officer

-As the Chief Administrative Officer of CRAB, Ms. Buist oversees the HR, Administrative, Contracts & Grants and Compliance groups.
+As the Chief Business Development Officer of CRAB, Ms. Buist oversees the Grants and Contracts group.
 As one of the senior officers of CRAB, Ms. Buist is a valuable and integral member of the team.
 She contributes pharmaceutical, biotechnology, venture capital and consulting experience in the cancer field including cancer therapeutics and cancer diagnostics.

 Before joining CRAB, Ms. Buist was founder and CEO of Phoenix, Inc., a management consulting firm specializing in biotechnology.
 She has been a founder or executive team member of four start-up biotechnology companies including Tekmira Pharmaceuticals, Epigenomics, Targeted Growth and AnorMED.
 She has worked in the life sciences arena for several decades spanning a range of technologies including RNAi, epigenetics, and crop biotechnology.
 She has a keen business sense with seasoned finance, business development, scientific and strategic expertise.